awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.md

 Occasionally AWS DMS deprecates older versions of the replication instance\.
 Beginning April 2, 2018, AWS DMS will disable creation of any new replication instance version 1\.9\.0\.
 This version was initially supported in AWS DMS on March 15, 2016, and has since been replaced by subsequent versions containing improvements to functionality, security, and reliability\.

-Beginning on May 7, 2018, at 0:00 UTC, all DMS replication instances running version 1\.9\.0 will be scheduled for automatic upgrade to the latest available version during the maintenance window specified for each instance\.
-We recommend that you upgrade your instances before that at your convenience\.
+Beginning on August 5, 2018, at 0:00 UTC, all DMS replication instances running version 1\.9\.0 will be scheduled for automatic upgrade to the latest available version during the maintenance window specified for each instance\.
+We recommend that you upgrade your instances before that time, at a time that is convenient for you\.

 You can initiate an upgrade of your replication instance by using the instructions in the following section, [Upgrading the Engine Version of a Replication Instance ](#CHAP_ReplicationInstance.EngineVersions.Upgrading)\.